the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props.md

 # leanpub-end-insert
 ~~~~~~~

-In conclusion, one can see how props are used to pass information down the component tree.
+In conclusion, you can see how props are used to pass information down the component tree.
 Following this explanation, information (props) can only be passed from a parent to a child component and not vice versa.
 We will learn how to overcome this limitation later.

 ### Exercises: